koodikindral/emailservice/README.md

 # Introduction

-E-Mail template configuration, translation and parser service.
+Simple E-Mail template configuration, translation and parser service.

 Ready to go microservice, using:
 - Gradle for build process